You are here:

 Those seeking public records will be charged as follows:

-Legal Division: The charge for paper copies is three cents per page.
+The charge for paper copies is five cents per page.
 If the request is to have the record certified, the charge is $1.00 per page, pursuant to Ohio Revised Code §2303.20(Z).

 Requesters may ask that documents be mailed to them.
 They may be charged the actual cost of the postage and mailing supplies.